OpenPeerPower/OpenPeerPower.github.io/getting-started/index.markdown

 ### Software requirements

-- Download and extract the Open Peer Power image for [your device](/hassio/installation/)
+- Download and extract the Open Peer Power image.
 - Download [balenaEtcher] to write the image to an SD card

 [balenaEtcher]: https://www.balena.io/etcher